RainbowMiner/RainbowMiner/README.md

 ### How can I make sure, my hand tuned config files in the Bin folders, will not be deleted during miner updates?

-- RainbowMiner has a built-in list of protected files, that will be kept during updates:
+- RainbowMiner has a built-in list of protected files (`Data\protectedminerfiles.json`), that will be kept during updates:

-      config.txt
-      nvidia.txt
-      amd.txt
+      amd*.txt
+      cpu*.txt
+      nvidia*.txt
       config_*.txt
+      config_*.json
+      Cache/verthash.dat
+      tune_config

 - If you want to add your own userdefined files, that should be kept from update to update, edit the file `Config\minerconfigfiles.txt` and add your files (wildcards are allowed), one at each row.
+Wildcards are allowed, paths and `.exe`/`.dll`/`.bin` are not, and a semicolon starts a comment.

 - if the automatic fails: when updating, RainbowMiner creates a backup folder that contains the full contents of the original.
 It is named like the original miner's folder, but date/time added with a dot (e.g. CryptoNight-SrbMiner.20181202_174533).
 A maximum of three backups is kept.